J3-PT-Java-Bootcamp/TheMineWay-IronBank/README.md

 ### MICROSERVICES
 This project uses Keycloak as the authentication server.
 It is connected as a microservice.

+### LIBRARIES
+This project uses some libraries in order to offer some functionalities:
+- Unirest: testing.
+- Springfox Swagger: interactive API documentation.
+- Keycloak: keycloak admin SDK.

+### DATABASE
+The project uses a MySQL database.
+All tables have three timestamps (createdAt, updatedAt and deletedAt).
+Records are never deleted, they just update the deletedAt value to be the current timestamp.

 ### CLASS DIAGRAM
 ![CD](readme_class_diagram.png)